LishuGupta652/lishugupta652/README.md

 - 🔭 I’m currently working on ...
 React
 - 🌱 I’m currently learning ...
-Backend Engineering
+Backend Engineering || flutter
-- 👯 I’m looking to collaborate on ...
-React native
+- 👯 I’m looking to collaborate on ... data structure and algo
 - 🤔 I’m looking for help with ...
 Docker
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Website](https://www.lishu.ml)